tmtsoftware/esw-ts/docs/src/main/params/keys-and-parameters.md

 - Choose an appropriate **KeyType** from the tables below.
 - Calling the `set` method on KeyType helper and supplying a *string* keyName will return a suitably typed parameter instance.

-### Example snippets for creating parameter of simple, array and matrix type.
+### Example snippets for creating parameter of simple, array and matrix type

 Typescript
 :   @@snip[paramater key](../../../../example/src/documentation/params/ParameterExample.ts) { #param-from-key }